oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 land at the attackers page).
 So the authorization server would detect the attack and refuse to exchange the code.

-Note: this check could also detect attempts to inject an authorization code which had been obtained from another instance of the same client on another device, if certain conditions are fulfilled:
+Note: This check could also detect attempts to inject an authorization code which had been obtained from another instance of the same client on another device, if certain conditions are fulfilled: